Skip to main content

 What Are the Fiduciary Implications of Tobacco Surcharges?

 Beyond the specific requirements of HIPAA, employer-sponsored wellness programs are also subject to the fiduciary duties imposed by the Employee Retirement Income Security Act (ERISA).
-Under ERISA, plan sponsors have a to act solely in the interest of plan participants and their beneficiaries.
+Under ERISA, plan sponsors have a fiduciary duty to act solely in the interest of plan participants and their beneficiaries.

 The recent lawsuits against employers have argued that the imposition of tobacco surcharges may constitute a breach of this fiduciary duty.
 The argument is that by collecting these surcharges, employers are reducing their own contributions to the health plan, thereby benefiting themselves at the expense of plan participants.